DiffCloth: Differentiable Cloth Simulation with Dry Frictional Contact: Background

 \subsection{Dry Frictional Contact in Projective Dynamics}

-\paragraph{Signorini-Coulomb law} \citet{Ly20_PDdryFriction} augments the standard PD framework described above with non-penetration collision and Coulomb friction by assuming contact applies to nodes only.
-At each timestep after a collision detection algorithm returns a set of contact nodes, the following Signorini-Coulomb law~\cite{Brogliato16_NonsmoothLagSys} needs to be enforced at each contact node $j$:
+\paragraph{Signorini-Coulomb law} \citet{Ly20_PDdryFriction} augment the standard PD framework described above with non-penetration collision and Coulomb friction by assuming contact applies to nodes only.
+At each time step, assuming a collision detection algorithm has identified a set $\ContactSet\subseteq\{1,2,3,\cdots,m\}$ which describes the indices of contact nodes.
+For each node $j\in\ContactSet$, the Signorini-Coulomb law~\cite{Brogliato16_NonsmoothLagSys} requires its local force $\rforce_j$ and velocity $\uu_j$ to satisfy one of the following three conditions:

-Here, $\mu$ is the frictional coefficient and $\uu_j$ and $\rforce_j$ the nodal velocity and contact force represented in the local contact frame spanned by the tangential plane and contact normal on the contact surface.
+Here, $\mu$ is the frictional coefficient, and $\uu_j$ and $\rforce_j$ are the nodal velocity and contact force represented in the local contact frame spanned by the tangential plane and contact normal on the contact surface.
 The notations $j|T$ and $j|N$ represent the tangential and normal components of a 3D vector defined in the local frame.
+We further define $\Con^j\subseteq\R^3\times\R^3$ as the set of valid $(\rforce_j, \uu_j)$ pairs described by the conditions above, allowing us to rewrite Eqn.~\ref{eqn:contact_all} compactly: $(\rforce_j, \uu_j)\in\Con^j$.

 \paragraph{Implicit time integration with dry frictional contact} The original implicit time integration now needs to be augmented with additional constraints describing contact conditions~\cite{Ly20_PDdryFriction}: